groovybits/rscap/README.md

 - (WIP) General network analyzer view of network around the streams we know/care about.
 - Have multiple client modes to distribute processing of the stream on the zmq endpoints.
 - Wrap [ltntstools](https://github.com/LTNGlobal-opensource/libltntstools) lib functionality into Rust through C bindings (If possible).
-- SEI metadata decoding various aspects of MpegTS and VANC data from SMPTE2110.
+- Improve NAL parsing and various aspects of MpegTS and VANC ancillary data from SMPTE2110.
 - Logging to file/sqliteDB with stats for simple basic graphing using gnuplot.
 - Use [OpenCV img_hash fingerprinting](https://docs.opencv.org/3.4/d4/d93/group__img__hash.html#ga5eeee1e27bc45caffe3b529ab42568e3) to perceptually align and compare video streams frames.
 - OpenAI Whisper speech to text for caption verfication and insertion. <https://github.com/openai/whisper>